Billboarding

 To cure the disappointment, we must orient the quadrilaterals so that they always face the viewer.
 Orienting 2D shapes in a 3D world so that they always face the viewer is called billboarding.
 The name is a nod to the billboards we see along a highway, which are turned to face traffic.

-Orienting the quadrilaterals so they face the camera could be done by applying a rotation matrix, but we'd need a different matrix for each one.
-A cheaper solution is to send the quadrilateral's four vertices condensed to a single location at the billboard's base.
-Then in the vertex shader, we expand the vertex positions horizontally and vertically along the camera's right and up vectors.
+Orienting the quadrilaterals so they face the camera could be done by applying a rotation matrix.
+Since each plant is in a different position relative to the eye, we'd need a different matrix for each one.
+A cheaper solution is to model each plant with its four vertices compressed to a single point at the root and then expand them out by the camera's right and up vectors in the vertex shader.
 Step through this breakdown of the expansion to see how it's done:

 n = 1000